Bill Griggs: International aid

 Griggs attained the rank of group captain in the Royal Australian Air Force and was honoured by the United States with a Navy Unit Commendation.
 Griggs was involved in the Gulf War during Operation Desert Shield and Operation Desert Storm attached to the United States Navy hospital ship Comfort and the US Navy aircraft carrier Ranger.

 In 1994 Griggs deployed to Bougainville as one of five members to provide surgical support as part of the South Pacific Peacekeeping Force during talks in Arawa.
 Griggs provided medical support from the Buka airfield and later aboard HMAS Tobruk.
 Upon arrival in Bougainville there had been no doctors on the island for numerous years, with some residents not receiving medical care in over ten years.
 He returned twice in 1998 as part of a truce and peace monitoring group.
 In 2004 he was deployed into Banda Aceh, Indonesia, as part of the military response following the 2004 Indian Ocean earthquake and tsunami.
 Within Indonesia he operated as one of a four person aeromedical evacuation team along with other military personnel with significant trauma response experience.
 While in Banda Aceh he was photographed with then U.S. Secretary of State Colin Powell while assisting an injured local.

 Griggs played an active role in the Australian medical response to the 2002 Bali bombings, helping to coordinate the evacuation of those injured in the attack through Darwin to the Major Trauma and Burns Units all around Australia.
 He was called upon by the Australian government to fulfil a similar role later during the 2005 Bali Bombings.
 Later in 2005 Griggs was awarded a Chief of Defence Force Commendation for "Outstanding Service during Operation Sumatra Assist".

-Griggs joined the South Australian Australian Disaster Medical Assistance Team (AUSMAT), which deployed to Samoa following the October 2009 Samoa earthquake and tsunami along with other Australian Aid staff, DFAT personnel and interstate medical professionals., later that year he also assisted in the medical evacuations from the SIEV 36 disaster off Ashmore Reef.
+Griggs led the South Australian Australian Disaster Medical Assistance Team (AUSMAT), which deployed to Samoa following the October 2009 Samoa earthquake and tsunami along with other Australian Aid staff, DFAT personnel and interstate medical professionals., later that year he also assisted in the medical evacuations from the SIEV 36 disaster off Ashmore Reef.

 Griggs also managed the evacuation of victims from the crash of the Garuda Airlines Flight GA200 in Yogyakarta in 2007.